postgres-ai/docs/docs/how-to-guides/administration/logical-full-refresh.md

 ```

 ## Automatic full refresh data from a source
+Database Lab Engine can work with two or more disks for an automatic full refresh without downtime.

 ### 1. Prepare two disks
-Database Lab can work with two or more disks for an automatic full refresh.
-In this guide, we will use two environment variables: `$DBLAB_DISK` and `$DBLAB_DISK2`.
+In this guide, we will use two environment variables: `$DBLAB_DISK1` and `$DBLAB_DISK2`.
 They are supposed to contain the device names corresponding to the disks where all the Database Lab Engine data will be stored.
+It is possible to use more disks if needed.

-To understand what needs to be specified in `$DBLAB_DISK` and `$DBLAB_DISK2` in your particular case, check the output of `lsblk`:
+To understand what needs to be specified in `$DBLAB_DISK1` and `$DBLAB_DISK2` in your particular case, check the output of `lsblk`:
 ```bash
 sudo lsblk
 ```